Introducing Drone Technology to Our Aerial Fleet

 Who operates the drones?

-In contrast to hobbyist drones, our unmanned aerial systems (UAS) are custom-built by leading manufacturers for commercial applications.
+In contrast to hobbyist drones, our unmanned aerial systems (UAS) are custom-built by Leading Edge Aerial Technologies, Inc. for commercial applications.
 Each drone exhibits a 6ft wingspan and is equipped with superior features that are operated remotely by a professional team.

 Each drone pilot is licensed through the Federal Aviation Administration (FAA) and has extensive knowledge of airspace regulations, maintenance procedures, and emergency response.
 These experts are also experienced with superior drone programming techniques that facilitate up to 150 acres of product applications per day.